Thadzy/Thadzy-Obsidian/Resources/Derivative.md

 what if I want to find velocity at t = 1.5s?
 ![[Pasted image 20250622205345.png | 400]]
 $$\lim_{h\to 0}\frac{f(x+h) - f(x)}{h}$$
+and it like the power rule of differential.

 | Concept          | ΔyΔx                   | lim⁡Δx→0ΔyΔx                 |
 | ---------------- | ---------------------- | ---------------------------- |